Chia-Network/chia-blockchain/docs/1-consensus-algorithm-summary.md

 A block which does not yet have a proof of time on it, is called an **unfinished block**.

+In summary, blocks are created by farmers/timelord with only a proof of space, and the best ones are sent to timelords which can add proofs of time to them, where the time required is a random number that depends on the block time, difficulty, proof of space quality, etc.

 ## Difficulty and Iterations

 In Chia, there is also a difficulty parameter which is a constant factor that can increase or decrease